companion-cube-lead/Statistical-Development-Analysis-Repo/DataExtraction/readme.md

 This directory is dedicated to the extraction of data from Jira's API and cleaning it using the RegularFlow logic.
+To kick off the automation process, it is necessary to call the ScheduledScript.R and ScheduledAzureUpload.R script in your system's crontab.